The Honest Guide to Choosing Between Cancún, Playa del Carmen & Tulum

 This period is also known as the low season because it’s when you get the most budget-friendly deals.

-So, if you want to make a trip worth remembering, while also trying to avoid putting a dent in your bank, this is a great time to do exactly that.
+So, if you want to make a trip worth remembering, while also trying to avoid putting a dent in your bank account, this is a great time to do precisely that.

 Final words on Cancun vs Playa del Carmen vs Tulum — Which one to choose?